Progyny Webinar: Let’s Talk About Menopause

 Although menopause is something that every woman will experience in their lifetime, it’s not often talked about.
-In honor of International Women’s Day on March 8, Progyny hosted an important conversation about menopause with our partners at Midi and Gennev, leading providers of specialized menopause care.
+In honor of International Women’s Day on March 8, Progyny hosted an important conversation about menopause with leading providers of specialized menopause care.
 The discussion broke down the signs and symptoms, treatment options, and how individuals can find support.

 The webinar featured: